Chart Color Schemes

 Whitfield - Edge Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Whitfield - Edge Hill, as per the latest Census evaluation, 74.7% of dwellings were houses with 25.3% being other types such as semi-detached homes and apartments.
-This compares to Non-Metro Qld's 68.4% houses and 31.6% other dwellings.
+In Whitfield - Edge Hill, as per the latest Census evaluation, 74.7% of dwellings were houses while 25.3% comprised other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's figures of 68.4% houses and 31.6% other dwellings.
 Home ownership in Whitfield - Edge Hill stood at 33.3%, with mortgaged properties at 33.0% and rented ones at 33.7%.
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent in the area was $325 compared to Non-Metro Qld's $315.
-Nationally, Whitfield - Edge Hill's mortgage repayments were lower at $1,733 against Australia's average of $1,863, and rents were significantly lower at $325 versus the national figure of $375.
+The median weekly rent figure in the area was recorded as $325, compared to Non-Metro Qld's $315.
+Nationally, Whitfield - Edge Hill's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing